 Available research suggests that school safety is a potential protective factor for LGBT youth.7 Regardless of their sexual orientation and gender identity/expression, all students have the right to a safe, supportive learning environment.
 Students who are harassed, assaulted, or bullied because they are LGBT, or are perceived to be, can benefit from speaking with caring, supportive teachers or other adults in their schools.8 Importantly, schools can

 The following sections provide additional information on these strategies.

 (click “+” to see more details.)

-Schools cSchools can help support LGBT youth by encouraging respect for all students, and developing and implementing nondiscrimination and anti-bullying policies that specifically include actual or perceived sexual orientation or gender identity or expression.6 Research has found that these policies or laws resulted in lower numbers of anti-gay remarks heard in school, fewer suicide attempts, and lower levels of harassment and assault based on actual or perceived sexual orientation or gender expression compared to states without these policies or laws.7
+Schools cSchools can help support LGBT youth by encouraging respect for all students and developing and implementing nondiscrimination and anti-bullying policies that include actual or perceived sexual orientation as well as gender identity and expression.10 Research has found that states with these policies or laws have lower rates of anti-gay remarks in schools, fewer suicide attempts, and lower levels of harassment and assault based on actual or perceived sexual orientation or gender expression compared with states without these policies or laws.11

 Key Policy Letters from the Education Secretary and Deputy Secretary